sourabhmahato/note-app/README.md

 # Note App
 You can bundle all your notes in this application.
-Full Stack notes app, based on MERN Stack
+Full Stack notes app, based on MERN Stack.